MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPUnifiedGroup.md

 ```

 ### -Identity
-The Identity of the Office 365 Group.
+The Identity of the Microsoft 365 Group.

 ```yaml
 Type: UnifiedGroupPipeBind